ros2/design/articles/055_ros_parameter_design.md

 All parameters should be unambiguously addressable.

-For example one of the challenges of the current system is that there is a naming ambiguity between nodes and parameters `/foo/bar/baz` could be a node `/foo/bar/baz` or a private parameter `baz` on node `/foo/bar`.
+For example, one of the challenges of the current system is that there is a naming ambiguity between nodes and parameters `/foo/bar/baz` could be a node `/foo/bar/baz` or a private parameter `baz` on node `/foo/bar`.

 ### Logging